 Employment discrimination is often assumed to be something that happens to or between full-time employees.

 Is There a Bully in Your Office?

 A workplace bully can make it an intimidating, unproductive place for employees.
 Watch this webinar on how to stop bullying behavior at work.Watch Workplace Bullying: What, Why and Who?

-Common actions include being denied training; overlooked for deserved promotions, transfers or benefits; and being unfairly demoted or terminated.
+Examples include being denied training; overlooked for deserved promotions, transfers or benefits; and being unfairly demoted or terminated.